farzanapasha/jwt-auth-api/README.md

-# User API
+# JWT Auth API

-This is a Node.js-based User API that provides authentication and user management functionalities.
+This is a Node.js-based API project that provides jwt authentication and user management functionalities.

 ## Features
 - User authentication using JWT